nicusX/cc-flink-udf-examples/README.md

 This repository provides a [POM file](pom.xml) with all required dependencies and configurations to build these examples.

-For and explanations about handling dependencies in your UDF projects, see [Java dependencies in UDFs](docs/java_dependencies.md).
+For an explanation about handling dependencies in your UDF projects, see [Java dependencies in UDFs](docs/java_dependencies.md).

 ### Packaging the artifact

-All user defined functions of this repo can be built using maven and are packaged in a single JAR file.
+All user defined functions of this repo can be built using Maven and are packaged in a single JAR file.

 Build the artifact:
 ```shell